Commonly asked Questions and Situations

 A.At least two remedies are available.
 The first is to attack the old conviction in the court where it was imposed.
-The second is to petition the District Court to seal the record under the provisions of M.G.L.
-Chapter 94C.
+The second is to Petition the District Court to seal the record under M.G.L.
+Ch.
+94C, sec.
+34.

 A. Basically nothing, at least in Massachusetts.
-No relief for a conviction in another state can be obtained in Massachusetts.
+No relief for an out of state conviction can be obtained in Massachusetts.
 After all, the offense was not against the state of Massachusetts.
-Any post conviction relief needed to make a person was eligible for a firearms license must be obtained in the state where the conviction was imposed.
-When my services are needed for clients with out of state, convictions referrals and requests for assistance are made to the General Counsel of the National Rifle Association so that competent local counsel may be retained.
+Any post conviction relief needed to make a person eligible for an LTC must be obtained in the state where the conviction was imposed.
+When my service are needed for clients with out of state convictions, referrals and requests for assistance are made to the General Counsel of the National Rifle Association so that competent local counsel may be retained.

 Q. I used to have an LTC/FID Card but lost interest in shooting for several years and let my license expire, where do I stand and what should I do?

-A.Yes, provided five years have passed since you were released from probation and completed the terms imposed by the court and have not had any further legal difficulties, you can petition to the Firearms Licensing Review Board for relief from the licensing disability the conviction has caused.
+A.Yes, providing Five years have passed since you were released from probation and completed all terms imposed by the court and have not had any further legal issues, you can petition the Firearms Licensing Review Board for relief from the licensing disability the conviction is causing.

 Q. How long does it take for a petition to the Firearms Licensing Review Board to be decided?